rfuzzo/MorrowindPlusPlus/setup/setup.md

 C:\Games\Morrowind Sharp
 ```

+{% hint style="warning" %}
-> ⚠️ Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder.
+Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder.
 Mod Organizer 2 will fail to register your installed mods.
+{% endhint %}

-#### Cleaning up your GOG installation
+### Cleaning up your GOG installation

 The GOG release of Morrowind shipped with files that are of no use to the average player.
 These files are not necessary and do nothing but clutter up your installation.
 Some of the files we will delete are the official plugins Bethesda released for Morrowind.
 These are to be considered low quality mods, with some having received a rework from fans to make them actually worth your while. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins)